LeviDomingos/E-Commerce/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/) - This helped me to understand how flexbox works and the grid system too.
+- [Developer Mozilla](https://developer.mozilla.org/en-US/) - This helped me to understand how flexbox works and the grid system too.
 True source of Frontend information indeed.
-- [Example resource 2](https://css-tricks.com) - This is an amazing article which helped me finally understand css.
+- [CSS Tricks](https://css-tricks.com) - This is an amazing article which helped me finally understand css.
 I'd recommend it to anyone still learning frontend.
-- [Example resource 3](https://www.w3schools.com) - I think that every one heard and knows about w3schools!
+- [w3schools](https://www.w3schools.com) - I think that every one heard and knows about w3schools!
 I find it very helpful when come to Semantic HTML5.
-[Example resource 4](https://stackoverflow.com) - Here is whre the biggest tech community lives &#65; &#66; &#67;
+[stackoverflow Community](https://stackoverflow.com) - Here is whre the biggest tech community lives &#65; &#66; &#67;

 ## Author